lesskamlsesh/ashapuraflex/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+MIT License - feel free to use this project for your own purposes.